Chapter 4: Conditional Derivations

-Intuitively, when you construct an indirect derivation, what you are doing is imagining, for a moment, that some statement (your “hypothesis”) is true and seeing what else would be true in that case.
-When you figure out something that would be true in the situation where your hypothesis is true (your “result”), that entitles you to assert “If this hypothesis is true, then this result is true as well”.
+Intuitively, when you construct a conditional derivation, what you are doing is imagining, for a moment, that some statement (your "hypothesis") is true and seeing what else would be true in that case.
+When you figure out something that would be true in the situation where your hypothesis is true (your "result"), that entitles you to assert "If this hypothesis is true, then this result is true as well".

 This process may be familiar from, for example, hypothetical questions on exams.

 When you know the answer to a hypothetical question like this one:

 Suppose that a NASCAR race car is moving to the right with a constant velocity of + 82m/s.
 What is the average acceleration of the car?

 You probably don't know anything about any particular actual car (after all, you have no idea of the current velocity of any NASCAR car).
 What you do know, if you know the answer, is that if a NASCAR race car is moving to the right with a constant velocity of + 82m/s, then the average acceleration of the car is zero m/s2.

 It may also be familiar with assuming something temporarily, to figure out what would happen if it were true, from games of strategy, like Tic Tac Toe, Checkers, Chess, Go, and others.
 In games like this, it is often useful to be able to predict what will happen if we make a certain move.